 Experience art, culture and music under moonlight, as the incredibly visual and vibrant RISING festival returns.

-This night-time festival features more than 185 events across 12 days from 7-18 June.
-There are activities and installations for all ages, with art, dance, live music, installations and theatre.
+This night-time festival features more than 105 events across 16 nights from 27 May to 8 June.
+There are activities and installations for all ages, with art, dance, live music, installations and theatre – including several free public events.

 It doesn’t snow in Melbourne, but can you can still tuck yourself up out of cold in an igloo.
 And this year there are a few options to choose from:

-• Winter Igloo Garden at the Station Hotel – grab a group of friends and settle back for a three-course meal in your own private igloo More info
+- Winter Igloos at the Wharf Hotel – grab a group of friends and settle back for food and drinks in your own private igloo More info

 If you’re still not sold on Melbourne’s reputation as the culture capital of Australian, then our newest festival may change your mind.

-Now or Never debuts this winter and features art, ideas, sound, technology and more.
+Now or Never features art, ideas, sound, technology and more.
 It’s a combination of Melbourne Music Week and Melbourne Knowledge Week and celebrates Melbourne’s creative scene.

-After wowing Melburnians last year, Lightscape is back again to light up the Royal Botanic Gardens Melbourne.
+After wowing Melburnians for the past few years, Lightscape is back again to light up the Royal Botanic Gardens Melbourne.

 Be mesmerised by an eight-metre sphere filled with over 20,000 moving LEDs, singing trees and a flickering fire garden among colour-changing installations, soundscapes and large-scale illuminated sculptures.
-Experience a 2.1-kilometre trail around the lake and celebrate the beauty of nature after dark.
+Experience a 2.2-kilometre trail around the gardens and celebrate the beauty of nature after dark.

 Melbourne is known for our theatre, and this winter in Melbourne we have some great shows underway, including: